pinecone-io/examples/learn/README.md

-# Pinecone.io Example Jupyter Notebooks
+# Pinecone Examples

 ![Pinecone Logo](./images/pinecone_logo_w_background.png)
 ![Long term memory for Artificial Intelligence](./images/long-term-memory-for-ai.jpeg)

 # What is this repo?

-This repository is a collection of Jupyter Notebooks that you can run, download, study and modify in order to get hands-on with
+This repository is a collection of sample applications and Jupyter Notebooks that you can run, download, study and modify in order to get hands-on with
-Pinecone.io vector databases and common AI patterns, tools and algorithms.
+Pinecone vector databases and common AI patterns, tools and algorithms.

 These examples are ideal for learning and expanding your knowledge of what's possible, but if you're looking for Production-ready examples, please see the [docs](../docs) folder.